DETAILED ACTION

 Rejections Under 35 U.S.C. § 101

-Applicant offers, after restating amended claim 1:
+Applicant offers, after restating amended claim 1 and highlighting corresponding support in the specification:

 It is respectfully submitted that the § 101 rejection is not applicable to the amended claim and claims depending therefrom for at least the following reasons.

 First, the Office Action also alleges that independent claim 1 includes limitations that recite an abstract idea (e.g., "mental process", "certain methods of organizing human activity - managing personal behavior or relationships or interactions between people").
-See pages 7-8 of the Action.
+See pages 3-4 of the Action.
 Applicant respectfully disagrees.

-Amended claim 1 do not recite matter that falls within at least one concept enumerated in the groupings of abstract ideas in the 2019 Guidance.
+Amended claim 1 does not recite matter that falls within at least one concept enumerated in the groupings of abstract ideas in the 2019 Guidance.
 For instance, the claim does not recite any a) mathematical concepts such as mathematical relationships, formulas or equations, or calculations.
 Moreover, the claim does not recite b) certain methods of organizing human activity such as fundamental economic principles or practices, commercial or legal interactions, or managing personal behavior or relationships or interactions between people.
 Furthermore, the claim does not recite c) a mental process because elements of the claimed computer- implemented system are not practically performed in the human mind.

 Therefore, because amended claim 1 is not directed to an abstract idea, amended claim 1 and its dependent claims are patent eligible at Prong One of revised Step 2A set forth in Section III of the Revised 2019 Patent Subject Matter Eligibility Guidance issued January 7, 2019 ("the 2019 Guidance").